SpeculativeCoder/UnrealEngine-HTML5-ES3/TROUBLESHOOTING.md

 ### When running the game you only see a blank white page with buttons at the top and/or in the console log you see: "Uncaught SyntaxError: illegal character U+001F" and/or you see error/warning message: "Downloaded a compressed file XXX without the necessary HTTP response header "Content-Encoding: gzip""

+_Note: A workaround was added as of [this commit](https://github.com/SpeculativeCoder/UnrealEngine/commit/bb4fd48050d006df946f20e014d730a40a894cd7) (although only for Chrome-based browsers) - updating to the latest version of the fork may help you avoid this issue_

 If you are using compressed packaging for HTML5 (which is the default), you need to ensure the files ending in `.gz' (i.e. the compressed files) are served with the following HTTP header:

     Content-Encoding: gzip